raccog/caliga-bootloader/README.md

 ## Goals

 Here's a checklist of some goals for this bootloader.
-Each goal is for both x86_64 and Aarch64:
+Each goal is for both x86_64 and aarch64 and will only be checked off when implemented for both platforms:

 - [x] Entry point
 - [x] Panic handler